suljov/ReconRunner/README.md

 ## **TODO/idéas**

-- Fix the small bugg on "Fuzzing"
+- Fix the date/time on each saved file to make sure no data/results are lost or overwriten

 ## **Requirement**